Who we are

 - Freedom from membership in secret societies (like the Free Masons) who require allegiance to the secret society over allegiance to the church.

-1947 Land was Obtained in 1947 and a Church was constructed at 200 Bayfield Street North
+1947 Land was obtained and a church was constructed at 200 Bayfield Street North

-1971 Adjacent property was purchased and the hayfield facility was built ready for use in December 1971
+1971 Adjacent property was purchased and the Bayfield facility was built ready for use in December 1971

 2001 Last Service at Bayfield Street location was on Sept 8th 2001

-2006 We focused towards Global Missions & joined partnership with FM Church in Ghana
+2006 Joined partnership with Free Methodist Church in Ghana